ms3452/2D-waveguide-demo-code/README.md

 ```
 This upgrades the environment to use GPU builds of PyTorch and TorchVision.
 CPU users can ignore this step.

+---

 </details> <details> <summary><b>Simplest simulation</b> of a refractive-index pattern</summary>

+---
-[Notebook 1](https://github.com/ms3452/2D-waveguide-demo-code/blob/main/Notebook%201--Y-splitter.ipynb) provides code that manually defines the refractive-index distribution of a Y-splitter and simulates beam propagation through it.
+[Example 1](https://github.com/ms3452/2D-waveguide-demo-code/blob/main/Example%201%20Y-splitter.ipynb) provides code that manually defines the refractive-index distribution of a Y-splitter and simulates beam propagation through it.

+---

 </details> <details> <summary><b>Inverse design</b> of a refractive-index pattern</summary>

+---
-[Notebook 2](https://github.com/ms3452/2D-waveguide-demo-code/blob/main/Notebook%202--Inverse%20design.ipynb) contains a minimal inverse-design example that automatically generates a refractive-index distribution for converting Gaussian beams into Hermite–Gauss modes.
+[Example 2](https://github.com/ms3452/2D-waveguide-demo-code/blob/main/Example%202%20Inverse%20design.ipynb) contains a minimal inverse-design example that automatically generates a refractive-index distribution for converting Gaussian beams into Hermite–Gauss modes.

+---

 </details> <details> <summary><b>Machine learning demo</b> with MNIST</summary>

+---
-[Notebook 3](https://github.com/ms3452/2D-waveguide-demo-code/blob/main/Notebook%203--MNIST%20classification.ipynb) demonstrates MNIST image classification using a 2D-programmable waveguide.
+[Example 3](https://github.com/ms3452/2D-waveguide-demo-code/blob/main/Example%203%20MNIST%20classification.ipynb) demonstrates MNIST image classification using a 2D-programmable waveguide.

+---

 </details> <details> <summary><b>High-dimensional MVMs</b> in multimode waveguides</summary>

+---
-[Notebook 5](https://github.com/ms3452/2D-waveguide-demo-code/blob/main/Notebook%205--Matrix-vector-multiplication%20in%20multimode%20waveguide.ipynb) shows how to compute a refractive-index distribution that, embedded in a multimode waveguide, performs a desired 100×100-dimensional unitary transformation.
+[Example 5](https://github.com/ms3452/2D-waveguide-demo-code/blob/main/Example%205%20Matrix-vector-multiplication%20in%20multimode%20waveguide.ipynb) shows how to compute a refractive-index distribution that, embedded in a multimode waveguide, performs a desired 100×100-dimensional unitary transformation.
-[Notebook 4](https://github.com/ms3452/2D-waveguide-demo-code/blob/main/Notebook%204--Mode%20conversion%20in%20multimode%20waveguide.ipynb) contains simpler code that introduces a step-index multimode waveguide as background refractive index and demonstrates mode conversion using a manually defined refractive-index distribution.
+[Example 4](https://github.com/ms3452/2D-waveguide-demo-code/blob/main/Example%204%20Mode%20conversion%20in%20multimode%20waveguide.ipynb) contains simpler code that introduces a step-index multimode waveguide as background refractive index and demonstrates mode conversion using a manually defined refractive-index distribution.

+---

 </details> <details> <summary><b>Physics-aware training</b> with mismatched forward/backward passes</summary>

+---
-[Notebook 6](https://github.com/ms3452/2D-waveguide-demo-code/blob/main/Notebook%206--Mismatched%20forward-backward%20pass.ipynb) presents a minimal inverse-design example using a mismatched forward and backward pass, similar to the approach used in our optical experiments with the 2D-programmable waveguide.
+[Example 6](https://github.com/ms3452/2D-waveguide-demo-code/blob/main/Example%206%20Mismatched%20forward-backward%20pass.ipynb) presents a minimal inverse-design example using a mismatched forward and backward pass, similar to the approach used in our optical experiments with the 2D-programmable waveguide.

+---

 </details>